sblenkhorne/pyTankGame/README.md

 You have a GPS and compass which can pinpoint your tank using these commands:

-my_tank.my_position() - returns the x and y coordinates of your tank my_tank.my_heading() - returns your tank heading in degrees (0 is north, 90 is east, 180 is south, 270 is west) my_tank.turret_direction() - returns the direction (in degrees) that your gun turret is pointed
+my_tank.my_position() - returns the x and y coordinates of your tank as a tuple my_tank.my_heading() - returns your tank heading in degrees (0 is north, 90 is east, 180 is south, 270 is west) my_tank.turret_direction() - returns the direction (in degrees) that your gun turret is pointed